-Missouri has more than 11,000 * professionals working in the motion picture and commercial production industry already.
+The new incentive will build up the production community in Missouri.
+The state currently has more than 11,000 professionals working in the motion picture and commercial production industry already.

 • Missouri has a rich variety of location offerings and lower production costs than most states.